saucelabs/sauce-docs/docs/basics/sso/config-okta.md

 10. In the **Assign Sauce Labs to People** window, next to the users or groups you want to give SSO access to, click **Assign**.
 11. Click **Done**.
 12. Follow the instructions in [Single Sign-On Settings](https://sauce-docs.com/basics/account-team-management/org-settings) to complete the integration of Sauce Labs with your Okta instance.
+**NOTE:** The Sauce Labs app on the Okta Application Network only supports access to us-west-1.
+If you need to configure access for another data center, please follow the instructions for general setup of SSO.